Polkadoty/the-isb-api/README.md

 # The ISB API

-The ISB API is a RESTful API for managing ship, squadron, upgrade card, and objective data for Star Wars Armada.
-Built with Node.js and Express, this API serves static JSON files.
+The ISB API (Imperial Security Bureau API) is a RESTful API for managing Star Wars Armada game data, including ships, squadrons, upgrade cards, and objectives.
+Built with Node.js and Express, this API serves static JSON files and optimized images through a dedicated image server.

+## Features

+- RESTful endpoints for all game components
+- Optimized image serving with WebP format and blurhash previews
+- CORS protection for authorized domains
+- Rate limiting
+- Detailed error handling
+- Automatic JSON combination for distributed contributions

 ## Guides